adrian-lison/dPCRfit/README.md

         prior_coefficients = c(0,1), # standard normal prior for the regression coefficients
         measurements = concentration_measurements(
           id_col = "sample_id", # name of the column with the sample id
-          replicate_col = "replicate_id", # name of the column with the biological replicate id
+          replicate_col = "bio_replicate_id", # name of the column with the biological replicate id
-          concentration_col = "concentration", # name of the column with the concentration measurements n_averaged_col = "n_technical_reps" # name of the column with the number of technical replicates per sample ),
+          concentration_col = "concentration", # name of the column with the concentration measurements n_averaged_col = "n_technical_reps" # name of the column with the number of technical replicates per biological replicate
+        ),
         noise = noise_model, # the dPCR noise model we defined above nondetect = nondetect_dPCR() # also model non-detects from dPCR